Montgomery in Grant Parish, Louisiana — The American South (West South Central)

 One of the oldest towns in the state, it began in 1719 as Bon Dieu Falls, a French trading post.
 In 1840 General Thomas Woodward bought the land and named it Creola Bluff.
 In 1860 it was renamed Montgomery.
 It was an important steamboat port until the advent of the railroad in 1901.

 Erected by Grant Arts Council.

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.

 Location.
 31° 40.063′ N, 92° 53.389′ W. Marker is in Montgomery, Louisiana, in Grant Parish.
 Marker is on Montgomery/Campti Highway (U.S. 71) near Caddo Street, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Montgomery LA 71454, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on July 5, 2019.
-This page originally submitted on July 5, 2019, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 64 times since then.
+It was originally submitted on July 5, 2019, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 191 times since then and 100 times this year.
 Photos: 1, 2. submitted on July 5, 2019.